Yanis-mnh/moyenne-calculateur/README.md

 # 📊 Moyenne Calculateur

-> A simple and React + TypeScript web app for calculating weighted averages of university modules.
+> A simple React + TypeScript web app for calculating weighted averages of university modules.

 ---